|

 Pinus strobus seedlings reveals up-regulation of putative disease

 resistance proteins.
-Molecular Plant-Microbe Interactions 19: 150-160.
+Molecular Plant-Microbe Interactions 19: 150-160.reprint

 Smith, J.A., Blanchette, R.A., Burnes, T.A., Gillman,